 Who’s favorite side dish is mashed potatoes?!
-Me me me me me!!
-Belle Belle Belle Belle!!
-We love mashed potatoes, AKA, the ultimate comfort food.
+Me me me!!
+Belle Belle Belle!!
+We love mashed potatoes, the ultimate comfort food.

 This is a simple but delicious recipe for mashed potatoes.
 I use it as a base for many variations.
-I serve them with white or brown gravy.
-I make them “loaded” meaning I incorporate shredded cheese, bacon crumbles and diced green onions.
-Sometimes I just add chopped garlic and parsley.
-I’ll even get fancy and do 1/2 cup sour cream and fresh dill.
+White or brown gravy.
+“Loaded” with shredded cheese, bacon crumbles and diced green onions.
+Sometimes I add chopped garlic and parsley.
+Or a 1/2 cup sour cream and fresh dill.
 Whatever the variation, they come out great every time because this is the BEST mashed potato recipe.

 “Are you all ready to have a rockin’ mashed potato time?”